Top Questions About Akiya Houses: What You Need to Know About Abandoned Homes in Japan

 However, if you can find one, these professionals can provide valuable insight into the available houses in your area of interest and offer expertise and knowledge to help you find the perfect home that meets your requirements.

-Anton in Japan has a great video detailing working with a broker specializing in akiya houses in his video, Buying a Cheap Japanese House – FULL Akiya Documentary.
+If you are looking for a more intimate detailing of the behind-the-scenes processes, Anton in Japan has a great video detailing working with a broker specializing in akiya houses in his video, Buying a Cheap Japanese House – FULL Akiya Documentary.

 Be here physically and network with the local community